What is trail hunting? What is drag hunting?

 What Next?

-Labour have said that there will be a consultation period “early in 2026” and that an legislation changes would follow that.
+Labour have started a consultation period and any legislation announcement will follow that.